 It is an awesome shop with fast shipping and great customer service.
 I've ordered a lot from them and have never once had an issue.

-Amazon Lock Pick Sets
+Are Amazon Lock Picks Sets Any Good?

 While Amazon offers a wide variety of lock picking tools, their lock pick sets are typically low quality and fragile.
 They are often made from very soft and malleable metal that bends easily while picking and are highly prone to breaking.

 Every once in a while, a decent quality lock pick set will emerge on Amazon, but they really are just junk most times.

 For nearly the same price, you can buy a higher-quality set from one of the brands listed above.
 A good set of lock picks will perform much better and last you a lot longer.

 I recommend staying far away from Amazon lock picks unless it really is your only choice.
 Truly the only benefit of buying lock picks from Amazon is Prime shipping.